Search

 What are primary investments?

-Primaries are investments in a fund in which a limited partner (LP) is the source of capital, and a general partner (GP) is the investor of capital into underlying portfolio companies.
+Primaries are investments in a fund in which a limited partner (LP) is the source of capital and a general partner (GP) is the investor of capital into underlying portfolio companies.
 A single fund typically invests in 10-30 companies over 2-5 years.
 Diversified primary portfolios typically consist of 20-40 funds leading to a portfolio of 500+/- underlying companies across venture capital, growth equity, and buyouts.

 Private equity primaries offer investors early access to companies that are not available in public markets.
 The private market opportunity available through a primary multi-manager strategy can provide investors access to innovative companies at the earliest stage of company creation, known as venture capital; companies in need of value-added expansion capital, referred to as growth equity; or companies ripe for transformation or optimization which are classified as buyouts.
 See glossary below for more private markets definitions.